Skip to content

 Stacking Process

-1. Fetch all stacks and assets from Immich
+1. Fetch all stacks and assets from Immich.

-6. Group assets into stacks using the selected mode and criteria
+6. Group assets into stacks using the selected mode and criteria.

-7. Sort each stack to determine the parent and children using promotion rules
+7. Sort each stack to determine parent and children using the promotion rules.

 Safe Operations